saltstack/salt/doc/topics/cloud/troubleshooting.rst

 .. admonition:: Version Compatibility

     One of the most common issues that Salt Cloud users run into is import errors.
-These are often caused by version compatibility issues with salt.
+These are often caused by version compatibility issues with Salt.

     Salt 0.16.x works with Salt Cloud 0.8.9 or greater.